kevin-DL/wails-vue-template/README.md

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config

+I have updated it to add
+ - vue-router for routing
+ - guar navigation with a template of verification to protect routes

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development